last-resort-gaming/LRG-YAINA/Templates/zeus/readme.md

 * Right click on a placed group or unit, then click attributes:
 * Object: States - Stance: Force AI into a specific stance to prevent them going prone at first sign of contact and become inivsible in the high grass.
 * Object: Disable AI Features - Path: Locks the selected unit in place, making them basically a garrisoned unit, but you get more freedom about placement.
+I suggest you use this method to garrison your objectives.
+If you place down about 5-6 different unit types, set them all to stand up, and disable pathing, then you can simply copy and paste them around the buildings.

 ##### Waypoints:
 * Click on a group - Shift+Right Click: Creates a waypoint.